-Plot A and B Analysis: The teaser is really short, and somewhat unique: we see footage of an away team (including Geordi) from five years ago, investigating the disappearance of a colony on Tarchannen III.
+Plot A and B Analysis: The teaser is really short, and somewhat unique: we see footage of an away team (including Geordi) from five years ago, while serving together on the Victory, and are investigating the disappearance of a colony on Tarchannen III.
 Lieutenant Leijten, who led the away team is informing Picard, Riker and Geordi that the other three members of that team have recently all deserted their posts and disappeared.
 Only she and Geordi remain.
-Plot A is about Geordi and Leijten’s transformation, there is no plot B. The Enterprise catches up with Hickman in a shuttle craft, right before he burns up in the atmosphere of Tarchannen III.
+Plot A is about Geordi and Leijten’s transformation, there is no plot B. The Enterprise catches up with Hickman (one of the three missing team members) in a shuttle craft, right before he burns up in the atmosphere of Tarchannen III.
 Riker and Co. investigate the other two shuttle pods on the surface, and Leijten flips out.
 Luckily Geordi is there to wrestle her down!
-Back on the ship her behavior is increasingly bizarre, and she starts transforming at a pretty ridiculous rate.
-She’s in sickbay for half the episode while Geordi continues to investigate before his predictable transformation too.
+On the Bridge, Data finds some cells that indicate there is a life form on the planet that has no known match.
+Back on the ship her behavior is increasingly bizarre, and she starts transforming into an alien at a pretty ridiculous rate.
+She’s in sickbay for half the episode while Geordi investigates the original log of their mission, hoping to see something useful.
+He continues to investigate before his predictable transformation too.
+One of the problems is that this alien species is nearly invisible, and undetectable to sensors.
 Geordi is saved in the nick of time, but there’s not much tension to be felt in this episode.

 Favorite Scenes: The only good scene in the episode is when Geordi goes to the holodeck at around the 28-minute mark.
 It’s a nice scene that shows Geordi’s deductive skills and is interesting to the audience as well.